yangjy0826/Microsoft-Q-/README.md

 ```
 Now if the initial state is `Zero`, we will observe `One` state all the time; while if the initial state is `One`, we will observe `Zero` all the time.That is because X gate is similar to the logical NOT in classical computing.
 It can map `Zero` to `One`, and `One` to `Zero`.
 #### 3.3.2 Hadamard Gate
-If we delete the X Gate, and add a Hadamard Gate (H Gate) in the same position:
+If we delete the X Gate, and add a Hadamard Gate (H Gate) at the same position:
 ```diff
 - X(qubits[0]);
 + H(qubits[0]);